Foggalong/leetcode/daily/CHALLENGES.md

 # Challenges
 While the subreddit does provide a [full list of the challenges](https://www.reddit.com/r/dailyprogrammer/wiki/challenges) it's not brilliantly formatted imo.
-Here's my own list of the challenges that I've attempted, split up by difficulty.
+Here's my own list of the challenges that I've attempted, split up by their given difficulty rating.

 ## Easy
 1. [User Info](https://redd.it/pih8x)